estraight99/CS400-aTeam/README.md

 * The road and water tiles are taken from ![OpenGameArt.org](https://opengameart.org/content/road-and-water-tiles-from-isometric-set)
 * The big icons on the bottom right of the screen are taken from the ![original OpenTTD game](https://wiki.openttd.org).
 * ![The source of the home icon](https://ya-webdesign.com/image/home-clipart/80978.html)
-* Other icons are taken from random Google search.
+* Other icons are taken from some random Google searches.